singhya/TopicModels/DataPreprocessing/README.md

 This folder contains code and for converting text data collected from Hindi news websites to the interpretable format required by the ECTM and CorrLDA2 scripts

 - rawData: contains initial datasets
-- processedData: contains processed input files required by ECTM and SVM classifiers
+- processedData: contains processed input files required by ECTM script and SVM classifier